chanduhvg/Flink-Fraud-Java/README.md

 - Netbeans IDE installed
 - Netcat installed

-## Steps for Execution of Even Number Fraud Detection
+## Steps for Execution of Prime Number Fraud Detection
 - Add flink dependencies in the pom.xml file to use flink methods in java code.
 - Build the application to make sure all the dependencies are downloaded/added to the project.
 - Before running the java main class(App.java),start the ncat server on port 9000.
+- - ```ncat -lk 9000```
 - Java code written using flink stream methods to listen on port 9000.
 - Now run the java application main class which starts listen to port 9000.
-- Enter a number in ncat server(powershell/cmd) and check if its a even or fraud in the netbeans output window.
+- Enter a number in ncat server(powershell/cmd) and check if it contains a fraud in the input from ncat server to netbeans output window.
-- used ncat commands
-- ```ncat -lk 9000```

 # Ravi Teja Pagidoju&nbsp;